ashcza/PlanGrid-Outstanding-Issues-Chart/README.md

-Chart component displaying outstanding issues by Stamp, based off of Issue Object in PlanGrid API.
+#Chart component displaying outstanding issues by Stamp, based off of Issue Object in PlanGrid API.
 Utilizes Recharts react component library.

+### `issue-chart.js`
+Contains react component using Recharts BarChart component.
+### `filter.js`
-issue-chart.js: contains react component using Recharts BarChart component. filter.js: contains logic for filtering and then aggregating data to allow the chart to receive it as props.
+Contains logic for filtering and then aggregating data to allow the chart to receive it as props.
 Filters the issue object for the following:
 - issue["deleted"] === false
 - issue["due_at"] > Date.now
+### `issue-Objects.js`
-issue-Objects.js: contains mock issues to simulate chart experience
+Contains mock issues to simulate chart experience

-## Available Scripts
+### Available Scripts

 In the project directory, you can run:

-### `npm start`
+#### `npm start`

 Runs the app in the development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.